Advanced Dental Education

 Interest Rates and Fees

 Some loans are more credit-sensitive than others.
-Alternative loans have specific qualifications and may have higher rates and fees for borrowers with less than perfect credit.
+They may have higher rates and fees for borrowers with less than perfect credit.

-When shopping for an alternative loan, be aware that the advertised interest rate may be introductory or limited to highly qualified borrowers.
+When shopping for a loan, be aware that the advertised interest rate may be introductory or limited to highly qualified borrowers.
 The rate that you are offered may be considerably higher depending on your creditworthiness.

-Repayment and deferment terms will vary from lender to lender, and product to product, so check each loan for details.
+Repayment terms will vary from lender to lender, and product to product, so check each loan for details.